 Wash and wax your Jeep to help protect the paint from the salty roads.

-Also, if you off-road and have scraped your under carriage, I suggest spending some time on those scratches to prevent rust from forming.
+If you off-road you most likely have scraped your under carriage, I suggest spending some time on those scratches to prevent rust from forming.

 First, I sand away as much rust as I can.
 I used sand paper.
 I am told a wire brush on a drill is the best way.
 The wire brush isn't supposed to take of the metal.